-Ph.D. and M.S., agricultural and resource economics and policy, the University of California, Berkeley; A.B., economics and public policy studies, Duke University
+Ph.D. and M.S., agricultural and resource economics and policy, University of California, Berkeley; A.B., economics and public policy studies, Duke University

 Summary of Experience: